dasch-swiss/dsp-api/docs/05-internals/design/adr/ADR-0007-zio-fication-of-responders.md

 In a first step only the `Responders` are going to be ported, one by one, to use the above pattern.
 The `Akka Actor System` still remains, will be used in the test and will be removed in a later step.
 Due to the added indirections and the blocking nature of `Unsafe.unsafe(implicit u => r.unsafe.run(effect))` it is necessary to spin up more `RoutingActor` instances as otherwise deadlocks will occur.
-This should not be a problem as any shared state, e.g. caches, is not held within the `RoutingActore` or one of its contained `Responder` instances.
+This should not be a problem as any shared state, e.g. caches, is not held within the `RoutingActor` or one of its contained `Responder` instances.